darcyj/split_libraries_dumb.r/README.md

 * ```--r4```: see above.
 * ```-i / --index```: Index reads filepath, fastq format.
 If gzipped, must end in .gz.
 Required.
 * ```-m / --map```: Metadata filepath, TSV format, no comment lines.
 Required.
+* ```--allowed_mismatch```: Integer.
+EXPERIMENTAL - only available in "dev" script.
+Number of allowed character mismatches between read and barcode.
+Default is 0.
 * ```--skip```: Used to skip "first" or "last" character of index reads.
 Default is "none".
 * ```--rc_barcodes```: Flag.
 If used, reverse-complements your barcodes before anything else.
 * ```--add_Cas1.8_data```: Flag.
 If used, adds Cas1.8 data to output files.